KidPluto/RESTfulCalendar/README.md

   * List of times when set of attendees are available

 CalendarSyncJob – backend system
-* Input: Month X for Calendar1, Month Y Calendar2
+* Input:
+  * Two calendars
-* Output: ?
+* Output:
-* Not sure what this does
+  *
+* Verify calendars are for the same month and year.
+* Copy all meets from each calender, to the other

 MonthlyCalendarApp – frontend UI
 * Show one month
 * Show all meetings for that month
-* Select meeting to view attendies
+* Select meeting to view attendees
-* Select meeting to reschedule meeting – this calls ScheduleApp?
-* Assumption: create meeting – this calls SchedulerApp
+* Create meeting invokes SchedulerApp

 SchedularApp – frontend UI
 * Create meeting
 * Select attendees
 * Available dates/times shown? - this calls SchedulerEngine?

-Assumptions
+# Reference

 [https://www.tutorialspoint.com/restful/restful_quick_guide.htm]
 See UserService.java, second example